dart-lang/site-www/src/tools/pub/dependencies.md

 The `git` here says this package is found using Git, and the URL after that is the Git URL that can be used to clone the package.

+Even if the package repo is private, if you can [connect to the repo using SSH,][GitHub SSH] then you can depend on the package by using the repo's SSH URL:

+{% prettify yaml %}
+dependencies:
+  kittens:
+    git: git@github.com:munificent/kittens.git
+{% endprettify %}

-If you want to depend on a specific commit, branch, or tag, you can also provide a `ref` argument:
+If you want to depend on a specific commit, branch, or tag, add a `ref` argument:

 {% prettify yaml %}
 dependencies: